GIDSOpenStandaarden/GIDS-HTI-Protocol/HTI_2.0.md

  * RelatedPerson
  * Person

-In most cases, tasks will be assigned to `Patient`.
+In most cases, tasks will be assigned to a `Patient`.
 We advise to use the `Person` type if unsure about the resource type of the `sub` field.

-The `patient` field **MAY** be used to denote the patient related to the HTI launch when the launch is executed by someone else than the patient (Caregiver of RelatedPerson).
+The `patient` field **MAY** be used to denote the patient related to the HTI launch when the launch is executed by someone else than the patient (Practitioner or RelatedPerson).
 The same rules on format apply as for the `sub` field.

 #### Configuration and storage requirements
 The portal has the following storage and/or configuration requirements: